Tax Planning Strategies and Top Considerations for Architects and Engineers

 Income tax sales factor sourcing is used by states to determine how much of a business’s income is subject to state income tax.
 The sales factor is calculated based on the ratio of sales in a state to total sales, but the rules on how to determine sales in a state can vary.
 Some states use cost of performance, which sources sales based on the location of direct costs associated with a contract, while others use market sourcing, which sources revenue based on where the customer receives the benefit.

 Market sourcing is becoming increasingly common, with many states now using this method to source revenue to the location of the project.
-However, many architects are still using cost of performance and sourcing all revenue to their physical locations.
-This approach could lead to exposures in states that use market sourcing and in which the architect has projects.
+However, many architects and engineers are still using cost of performance and sourcing all revenue to their physical locations.
+This approach could lead to exposures in states that use market sourcing and in which the architect or engineer has projects.

 Nexus Considerations